Part of speech:

 Likewise, talk about one salvo or multiple salvos/salvoes.)

-A salvo is when a bunch of weapons go off at once, often as part of a ceremony.
+A salvo is a bunch of weapons being fired off at once, often as part of a ceremony.

 More loosely, a salvo is any sudden verbal outburst.